gheenie/be-pets-and-owners/README.md

 Considerations:

     responds with an array containing the data of every owner (hint: you will need to use fs.readdir to read all of the file names in the owners folder)

+Task 3
+GET /owners/:id/pets
+Considerations:

+responds with an array containing the data of all pets belonging to the relevant owner